-We also offer scavenger hunts in art museums.
-Here’s one of our questions from The Met Madness Scavenger Hunt at New York’s Metropolitan Museum of Art:
+Here’s an example from The Met Madness Scavenger Hunt at New York’s Metropolitan Museum of Art:

 In the Medieval Treasury, find the stained glass saint who looks like he can’t get no satisfaction.
 (You might find his name appropriate.)
 Who most likely sought his help?
 Answer: Resembling Mick Jagger, St. Roch is the patron saint of plague sufferers, as revealed by the label near the window.

 We also offer outdoor hunts in historic and fascinating places.
 Here’s an example from The Downtown Movie Locations Scavenger Hunt in Los Angeles: